TarekRaafat/skalex/README.md

 ## Introduction

-The `Skalex` Library provides a simple and intuitive way to manage collections of data in a database-like manner in pure vanilla JavaScript.
+The `Skalex`DB provides a simple and intuitive way to manage collections of data in a database-like manner in pure vanilla JavaScript.
 It allows you to create collections, insert and retrieve data, update and delete documents, and perform queries on the data in a simple yet highly flexible way to scale any application quickly and easily, while customizing your data according to your specific needs.

 <!-- * * * -->